FahriLucky/Calculator-GUI-with-Custom-Tkinter/README.md

 # Calculator-GUI-with-Custom-Tkinter

-Hello my name is Lucky and this project i Make calculator GUI with CustomTkinter, and then i want to shere my code to public :)
+Hello my name is Lucky and this my project, i Make calculator GUI with CustomTkinter, and then i want to shere my code to public :)